adrian-moisa/visual-school/01 - Basic Html/01 - My first html/README 01 - My first html.md

 When looking online for tutorials and articles, check the date of the article.
 If it is written in the last 1 or 2 years it is very likely to have up to date information.
 This is really important for frontend development.
 Technology evolves at a rapid pace and it's best to stay up to date with the latest.

 **PRO TIP 2**
 Very often I have to figure out if something is used by many other people and thus if it is popular.
-Two ways to achieve this are:
+There are several ways to achieve this:
-    - Looking for number of results in a search engine after the specific technology.
+    - Looking for number of results in a search engine.
-    - Using google.trends tool to aproximate if the popularity is increasing or decreasing.
+    - Using google trends tool to aproximate if the popularity is increasing or decreasing.
+    - Looking on stackoverflow for the number of questions about this subject.
+    - Looking on github for the number of stars that a library has.
+    - Looking on npm for the number of monthly downloads.
+Popular libraries tend to have huge numbers.
+    - Using a google chrome plugin named Alexa traffic rank I can evaluate if the hompeage of the project is really popular.
+    - Sometimes even a facebook page or a reddit group can give me a hint if it has many likes or upvotes.
+But this is rarely happening.

+Well, of course searching for popular stuff might have it's drawbacks, you are not going to learn about the emerging technologies until they have been adopted in mass.
+But for a beginer it's best to stick with the flock.
+The more popular a subject is the easier is to find support and tutorials online.

 ## More subjects
 *Learn more than the basics*